 IaaS and SaaS cloud computing has skyrocketed since 2009 and now it’s all around us.
 In fact, you’re probably reading this on the cloud right now.

-For some perspective on just how vital cloud computing is to our daily lives, here are 8 real-world examples of cloud computing:
+For some perspective on just how vital cloud storage and computing is to our daily lives, here are 8 real-world examples of cloud computing:

 Examples of Cloud Storage